zeeshanali1009/10Pearls-Internship-Project/README.md

 - A small frontend (could be on streamlit or gradio) And importantly a
 - CI/CD pipeline (using Github actions)

-We will upload the task documents for this project this week.
 I will do some of the more exciting projects aswell.